2019 United Kingdom prorogation controversy: Prorogation

-Parliament was ostensibly prorogued shortly before 2 am local time on 10 September 2019, when Sarah Clarke, Lady Usher of the Black Rod, entered the Commons chamber to signal the start of the formal ceremony amidst shouts of protest from the opposition benches.
+The procedures for prorogation occurred shortly before 2 am local time on 10 September 2019, when Sarah Clarke, Lady Usher of the Black Rod, entered the Commons chamber to signal the start of the formal ceremony amidst shouts of protest from the opposition benches.
 Bercow, who was then surrounded by opposition MPs who held makeshift signs that read "silenced", said that the intended prorogation "represents not just in the minds of many colleagues, but to huge numbers of people outside, an act of executive fiat" before he departed to the House of Lords for the ceremony.
 As many Conservative MPs followed him out of the chamber, many in opposition heckled the Government with chants of "shame on you".
 The ceremony in the Lords was boycotted by opposition peers; this included the Labour and Liberal Democrat leaders in the Lords, Baroness Smith of Basildon and Lord Newby, and caused the procedure to be performed with only three of the Lords Commissioners instead of the usual five.
 There were only sixteen peers in attendance: thirteen Conservatives, two crossbenchers and one Lord Spiritual.
-The session closed minutes later; upon his return to the Commons chamber alone, Bercow was cheered by opposition MPs before he read the notice of prorogation, later declared to be void.
+The session closed minutes later.
+Upon his return to the Commons chamber alone, Bercow was cheered by opposition MPs before he read the notice of prorogation, later declared to be void.

 The ostensible prorogation was said at the time to have brought an end to a parliamentary session that had sat for 341 days.
 Fifty-two bills had passed into law; this included eight Brexit-related bills, six budgetary bills, and nine bills related to the collapse of the Northern Ireland Executive in 2017.
 At the time it was thought that three bills were carried over into the next session, whereas twelve government bills were not carried over.
 Notable bills that were said to be dropped as a result of prorogation included a Trade Bill, which was due for "ping-pong" and ineligible to be carried over; a Fisheries Bill; and bills concerned with animal cruelty, divorce, and domestic violence.
 The supposed prorogation also cancelled a meeting between Johnson and members of the Liaison Committee that was scheduled for 11 September.